alyssasgable/HudsonAlphaTechChallenge2019/README.md

 ---

-To provide users with a easily accessible directory of black and local businesses and to connect more black businesses to customers.
+To provide users with a secure easily accessible directory of their family history and stories.
 ## Platform📱

 - iOS